Contextual quilt maker label documentation image

 Using this method:

-• Entry-level pricing: market-dependent values per square foot
+• Entry-level pricing: a value that must be established from current, topic-matched sales per square foot

-• Mid-range pricing: market-dependent values per square foot
+• Mid-range pricing: a value that must be established from current, topic-matched sales per square foot

-• Premium pricing: market-dependent values+ per square foot
+• Premium pricing: a value that must be established from current, topic-matched sales+ per square foot

-For example, a queen-sized quilt (approximately 30 square feet) would be priced at market-dependent values at the mid-range level.
+For example, a queen-sized quilt (approximately 30 square feet) would be priced at a value that must be established from current, topic-matched sales at the mid-range level.

 Handmade quilt value reference with pattern, maker label, stitching, materials, age clues, size, condition, repairs, and provenance